 A study of various methods, materials, and assessments used in teaching choral and general music in elementary schools (K-8), including curriculum design based on national standards, singing, playing classroom instruments, movement, and performance.
 Course activities and experiences are highly participatory to facilitate development of musical and pedagogical skills.
+Prerequisites: ENG 101; MUS 101 Music Fundamentals or demonstrated proficiency and Admission to the TEP

-ED 310 Materials, Methods, and Assessment in Instrumental Music (K-8) credits
+ED 310 Materials, Methods, and Assessment in Instrumental Music (K-8)